neoighodaro/FollowPlea/README.md

 ### Installation

 Download the ZIP of this repository (or clone it).
-Make sure its at the root of your project.

 Open your Makefile and...